 What is the selection criteria for schools to form part of the Festivals?

 Schools are selected by SASN’s local netball management.
+School Can contact their provincial manager who will help with team selection by SASN.

 Is this a tournament or standalone event?

 Each festival that takes place is a singular event as it starts and ends on the same day.
-The 18 identified Festivals do not affect one another as they are standalone events.
+The 40 identified Festivals do not affect one another as they are standalone events.

 How many games will each team play at these Festivals?